monurcan/precise_benchmark_for_image_editing/README.md

 The benchmark is available at: https://huggingface.co/datasets/monurcan/precise_benchmark_for_object_level_image_editing

-Please refer to our project page for more details: "[📜 POEM: Precise Object-level Editing via MLLM control](https://poem.compute.dtu.dk/)", SCIA 2025.
+Please refer to our paper for more details: "[📜 POEM: Precise Object-level Editing via MLLM control](https://poem.compute.dtu.dk/)", SCIA 2025.

 This GitHub repo contains codes for evaluation and dataset generation. **But, you do not have to download this repo directly.
 You can use it as a pip package.**
 Refer to the HuggingFace link for more information about the evaluation pipeline.